-Applications to the hospital-based programs are usually made early in the academic year preceding the clinical year.
+Applications to the hospital-based programs are made early in the academic year proceeding the clinical year.
 The application deadline is October 1.
 Specific information regarding each hospital program, including application deadlines and procedures, credit hours awarded by each hospital program, fees, and other information is available from the coordinator on Northwestern's campus.
 Students must register at Northwestern in order to receive financial aid.
-An administrative fee is charged for all off-campus programs.
-Northwestern does not charge tuition for the year of professional training.
-Costs vary with each hospital-based program.
-Students interested in careers in medical laboratory science are urged to consult with the coordinator for this program at the earliest possible time.
+An administrative fee is charged for this program.
+Tuition is charged at Northwestern College's rates for two terms.
+Students must complete a commuter form for the Student Development office in order to avoid room and board charges.